xamotex1000/xamotex1000/README.md

 My uncle, a computer science graduate, introduced me to the performance benefits of Linux, prompting me to install Ubuntu and delve into Bash scripting for automation in Unix-based environments.

 Dabbling in C#, I ventured into modding a game I was passionate about, finding a warm and welcoming community of moderators.
-Despite encountering burnout during the final stretch of a mod, I took a break but remained inspired by the prospect of working at Valve, fueled by a friend's enthusiasm for Team Fortress 2 updates and my discovery of Valve's ideal work environment.
+Despite encountering burnout during the final stretch of a mod, I took a break but remained inspired by the prospect of working at Valve, branching from the many positive aspects of Valve's work environment.

 Now, I'm dedicated to expanding my skills, aiming for a computer engineering degree, and ultimately pursuing a career at Valve in my early 20s.
 </details>